 The Hive system is not dependent on British Gas supplying your energy so you can still buy it even if you have a different supplier.

-Tado launches in the UK the first week of November and will cost you £249 for the clever little number.
+Tado arrived in the UK in November last year and costs £249 for the clever little number.

 You will be able to retrofit it to your current heating set-up and it uses a cloud-based heating app to let you control your heating from your smartphone.